RBeneroff/rachelbeneroff/README.md

 ## To Do:
 - finish case studies/ design description
 - DRY up word animations/transition duration
-- Work -- need to split up into 2 pages (development and design)
-  - grid layout for design
-  - drop down menu for work

 ## Ideas:
 - one page where nav bar stays at top and changes with page on